JaneliaSciComp/SongExplorer/README.md

 These two files implement, as Bash and Python scripts respectively, the entire workflow presented in this [Tutorial](#tutorial), from [Detecting Sounds](#detecting-sounds) all the way to [Testing Densely](#testing-densely).

+## Customizing Architectures ##

+The default network architecture is a set of layered convolutions, the depth and width of which can be configured as shown above.
+SongExplorer also comes with a recurrent network as an alternative.
+To plug this in, set `architecture` in "configuration.pysh" to "recurrent".
+The buttons immediately above the configuration textbox in the GUI will change to reflect the different hyperparameters used by this architecture.
+All the workflows described above (detecting sounds, making predicions, fixing mistakes, etc) can be used with recurrent networks in an identical manner.

+One can also supply your own tensorflow code that implements a whiz bang architecture of any arbitrary design.
+Use the examples in "src/speech_commands_custom/{convolutional,recurrent}.py" as a template.
+Two objects must be supplied in this python file:  (1) a list of `model_parameters` which defines the variable names, titles, and default values to appear in the GUI, and (2) a function `create_model` which builds and returns the network graph.
+Specify as the `architecture` in "configuration.pysh" the full path to this file, without the ".py" suffix.

 # Troubleshooting #